shohei-kojima/integrated_HHV6_recon/README.md

 Use when specifying single-end fastq file.
 Available only when '-fastqin' is also specified.

 ### '-vref [reference virus genome file]'
+You do not need to specify this when running the Singularity container.
+Singularity container already contains iciHHV-6A and iciHHV-6B reference sequences (NC_001664.4 and NC_000898.1, respectively).
 Use when specifing reference virus genome file available from NCBI.
-This option is always required.
+This option is always required when running scripts downloaded from GitHub.
 See 'preparing virus genome reference file' section for details.

 ### '-vrefindex [index of reference virus genome file]'
+You do not need to specify this when running the Singularity container.
+Singularity container already contains hisat2 index of iciHHV-6A and iciHHV-6B reference sequences (NC_001664.4 and NC_000898.1, respectively).
 Use when specifing reference virus genome index.
-This option is always required.
+This option is always required when running scripts downloaded from GitHub.
 See 'preparing virus genome reference file' section for detail.

 ### '-depth'
 This is optional, but we highly recommend to use this.
 When you are using WGS data, you can specify autosome depth with this option.
 When specified, this pipeline outputs a value (average_depth_of_mapped_region / autosome depth).
 This is particularly important when juding whether a detected virus sequence is present with most cell's DNA or not.
 Please see a section [6.
 (Optional) Prepare read depth of autosomes when using a WGS sample.] for more details.